drewburr/3D_Pinball_Game/guide.md

 - Means the Center Post is raised for a limited amount of time.

 ### Continue Play
-- Happens when the game has been unpaused by pressing F3.
+- Happens when the game has been un-paused by pressing F3.
 - Means that game play has resumed.

 ### Crash Bonus